DevExpress/devextreme-documentation/concepts/05 Widgets/TileView/05 Customize Tile Appearance.md

 ---

-If you need a more flexible solution, define a [dxTemplate](/api-reference/10%20UI%20Widgets/Markup%20Components/dxTemplate '/Documentation/ApiReference/UI_Widgets/Markup_Components/dxTemplate/').
+If you need a more flexible solution, define an [itemTemplate](/api-reference/10%20UI%20Widgets/dxTileView/1%20Configuration/itemTemplate.md '/Documentation/ApiReference/UI_Widgets/dxTileView/Configuration/#itemTemplate').
 In Angular and Vue, you can declare it in the markup.
 In React, you can use a rendering function (shown in the code below) or component:

 ---
 ##### Angular